ErinLouiseHBarrientos/sql-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## About Me
 Hello!
 I'm **Erin Louise H. Barrientos**.
-I'm an IT professional and an aspiring data specialist.
+I'm an IT professional and an aspiring data specialist committed to creating value and generating actionable insisghts.
 I'll see you in the next one, Ciao!